joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/06/11/espanol/mundo/sagrada-familia-papa.html

 **Trump Picks Jay Clayton for Director of National Intelligence After Backlash Over Bill Pulte**\
-`Lawmakers had pressed the president to find someone besides Bill Pulte, the Trump ally who was the president’s interim choice but lacked experience.`\
+`The president said he would nominate Jay Clayton, the U.S. attorney in Manhattan and the former chairman of the Securities and Exchange Commission, for the permanent role.`\
 https://www.nytimes.com/2026/06/11/us/politics/trump-jay-clayton-intelligence-chief.html

 **Laverne Cox Broke Up With Her Boyfriend Over Trump**\
 `The Netflix star tells Anna Martin, host of the “Modern Love” podcast, about her complicated relationship.`\
 https://www.nytimes.com/video/podcasts/100000010960977/laverne-cox-broke-up-with-her-boyfriend-over-trump.html

-**‘Vegas’ on the South Lawn: Trump Unveils the U.F.C.
-‘Claw’**\
+**Trump Unveils UFC ‘Claw’ Ahead of Cage Match at the White House**\
 `The towering claw will be the site of an Ultimate Fighting Championship cage match on Sunday, which is President Trump’s 80th birthday.`\
 https://www.nytimes.com/2026/06/11/us/politics/trump-ufc-claw-white-house.html